CSC207-UofT/course-project-brawlr/phase2/design_document.md

 We used the Factory Design Pattern for the views/screens

 #### Progress Report:
-1. Yixing and Josh have continued working on presentation/design document layout, chat functionality, fetching data from the realtime database, and debugging the chat implementation.
+1. Yixing and Josh have completed working on presentation/design document layout, the chat functionality and architecture, and fetching data from the realtime database for Chat.
-2. Zach and Anay have continued to work on the UI, improving on the design and fixing bugs since phase 1.
+2. Zach and Anay have completed the UI and app branding, improving on the design and fixing bugs since phase 1.
 3. Pierre has ____
-4. Ramy has ____
+4. Ramy has reviewed code from Phase 1 to 2 and added documentation to improve code legibility; she also did heavy late-phase debugging to ensure the app runs all essential features without crashing (particularly for Chat).
-5. Jaden have continued working on the matching system in the database, creating a profile screen that stores information in the database, and the UI for the matches screen.
+5. Jaden has completed the matching system in the database (including swipe functionality), creating a profile screen that stores information in the database, and the UI for the matches screen.

 #### Significant Changes: